wenzowski/vim-config/README.md

 * [tmux-config](https://github.com/pivotal/tmux-config) integrates tmux with Vim.
 It helps with autosave support and pasting your tmux buffer into vim.
 * [vim-dispatch](https://github.com/tpope/vim-dispatch) supplies `:Make` and `:Make!` which run in the background instead of blocking like `:make`.
 * [ConqueTerm](http://code.google.com/p/conque/) lets your run interactive commands within vim.
 Try `:ConqueTerm bash`.
+* [vitality.vim](https://github.com/sjl/vitality.vim) makes Vim play nicely with iTerm2 and tmux.
+It adds things like cursor change on insert mode and focus-lost detection for triggering auto-save.

 ## Colorschemes
 * [Vivid Chalk](https://github.com/tpope/vim-vividchalk)